-If a student fails to pay or repay any unpaid balance owed to Richard Bland College of William & Mary, the student agrees that RBC may take such steps as necessary to recover funds owed.
+If a student fails to pay or repay any unpaid balance owed to Richard Bland College, the student agrees that RBC may take such steps as necessary to recover funds owed.
 The process of collecting the debt may include:

 Deduction of such debt from any funds due to the student from the College or Commonwealth of Virginia, including wages or financial aid, and any applicable tax refunds via the Virginia Debt Setoff program.